 Total Time: 2 people about a day

-We did one coat of stain using the dry brush technique.
-Applying the stain with the wet brush and using a dry brush to brush off the excess stain.
+Basically, first we applied the stain with the wet brush, then used a dry brush to brush off the excess stain.

 With every pass of the dry brush, we would wipe off the dry brush on a paper towel to remove the majority of the stain from it.

 We chose the dry brush method because it leaves a nice dark wood pattern.